Skora01/rg-campsite/README.md

 ## Deployment
 1. git clone https://github.com/Skora01/rg-campsite.git
 2. CLion -> Open -> path/to/my/project
-3. Position your terminal on path/to/my/project
+3. Position your terminal to path/to/my/project
 4. git submodule update --init --recursive
+5. install dependencies
-5. Main function in src/main.cpp
+6. Main function in src/main.cpp
-6. ALT+SHIFT+F10 -> project_base -> run
+7. ALT+SHIFT+F10 -> project_base -> run
 **IF THIS DOESN'T WORK YOU CAN BUILD IT MANUALLY:**
-  (Do steps 1 to 4 and then continue with this)
+  (Do steps 1 to 5 and then continue with this)
 - mkdir build
 - cd build
 - cmake ..